 You will find valuable tips about student life in Germany here.

 Berlin is a safe city.
-Moreover, the FUBiS program is located on the campus of Freie Universität Berlin which lies in a very quiet residential area.
+Moreover, the FUBiS program is located in a very quiet residential area.
 Still, you should take certain general precautions, especially in new or unfamiliar places: